-- Installation of an LPS to prevent direct strikes causing damage. - Installation of SPDs and bonding of metallic pipes and cable screens using an effective earthing and bonding system. - Use of equipment with a minimum level of resistibility and safety isolation.
+- Installation of SPDs and bonding of metallic pipes and cable screens using an effective earthing and bonding system as required by the risk assessment. - Installation of an LPS to prevent direct strikes causing damage as required by the risk assessment.